YoungNam/EdiketPublicAPI/README.md

 Authorization: "api-key"=<API_KEY>
 ```

-Currently, Ediket API is available via direct contact.
+Currently, `API_KEY` is available via direct contact.
 Send an e-mail to contact@ediket.com if you are interested.

 ## Upload Writing
-Upload your user's drafts, and get revision notifications through a callback URL you specify.
+Upload your writing with details to make a proofreading request.

 ```
 POST /drafts/ HTTP/1.1